Visit and like Facebook Page for continuous update and results from different SEA Countries

 Datuk Gabuh bin Piging, PBs LJ: 7.15m, TJ: 15.38m

-Sabah’s first Olympian, Gabuh bin Piging passed away at age of 78 during the 53rd National day on 31st of August at his home town Tambunan, Sabah.
-The former police force was reported has a series of illness.
+Sabah’s first Olympian, Gabuh bin Piging passed away during the 53rd National day on the 31st of August 2010 at his hometown Tambunan, Sabah, after fighting with a series of illnesses.
+He was 78 years old.

-Gabuh represented North Borneo (Sabah) at the 1956 Olympic Games in Melbourne at Triple Jump.
-Out of 28 participants he finished 24th, cleared a distance of 14.55m.
-His teammate, Sium Diau leapt 14.09m to place 28th.
-Both became Sabah’s first men to compete at the Olympics.
+Gabuh had represented North Borneo (now known as Sabah) at the 1956 Olympic Games in Melbourne in the triple jump.
+Out of 28 participants, he finished 24th after clearing a distance of 14.55m.
+His teammate, Sium bin Diau leaped 14.09m to place in 28th position.
+Both Gabuh Piging and Sium Diau became the first men of Sabah to compete in the Olympics.

-In 1958, he was selected to compete in the VI British Empire and Commonwealth Games at Cardiff, Wales in two events (triple jump & long jump).
-In the men’s triple jump he finished 6th in a distance of 15.10m.
-Australian Ian Tomlinson won in 15.74m, followed by 15.69m, 15.45m, 15.45m and 15.40m.
-While in the long jump he placed 17th.
+In 1958, he attended the VI British Empire and Commonwealth Games at Cardiff, Wales and competed in two events (triple jump & long jump).
+In the triple jump, he finished 6th at a distance of 15.10m.
+Australian Ian Tomlinson won in 15.74m, with the second-place winner in 15.69m distance.
+The next finishers have registered the distances of 15.45m, 15.45m and 15.40m, respectively.
+In the long jump, he finished in 17th position.

-Gabuh’s coach Tom Rosandich of United States quoted , “it was pity that Gabuh had a pulled thigh muscle, otherwise he would have brought off a big surprise as he had jumped more than 52ft (15.85m) during training session”.
-Well, wait a minute, the winner of the 1958 Commonwealth Games was only 15.74!
+American Tom Rosandich who came under USSA sponsor coach quoted, “it was pity that Gabuh had a pulled thigh muscle, otherwise he would have brought off a big surprise as he had jumped more than 52ft (15.85m) during training session”.
+It was a significant attempt as the winner of the 1958 Commonwealth Games had only jumped 15.74m.

-In 1974, at age of 42 and was still at a good shape and took part in the Police Championship held at Gurney Road, Kuala Lumpur.
-He cleared 14.45m in the triple jump to add another gold medal in his medal collections from 1950's.
+At age of 42 in 1974, Gabuh took part again in the Police Championship held at Gurney Road, Kuala Lumpur.
+He cleared 14.45m in the triple jump to add another gold medal in his collection from the first ones in the 1950's.
+This performance remains Malaysia's veteran national best performance.

-In 2003, Gabuh was conferred the Datukship in recognition for his all-time avhievements, which is equivalent to a British’s Knighthood.
+In 2003, Gabuh was conferred the Datukship in recognition for his all-time achievements.
+This award is equivalent to a British’s Knighthood.

 16.29 Zaki Sadri 1989